JunHuang01/councilmatic/local-councilmatic-sample/README.md

 To actually import data from the legislation source, run the following:

-	python website/manage.py updatelegsfiles  # Load the legislation python website/manage.py update_index  # Update the search indexes
+	python website/manage.py updatelegfiles  # Load the legislation python website/manage.py update_index  # Update the search indexes

 Let the `updatelegfiles` command run for a couple of minutes, just to get some data to work with.